Skip to content Skip to sidebar Skip to footer

 What Is Dog Dandruff?

 Dog dandruff is the buildup of dead skin cells that show up as white flakes on your dog’s coat or bedding.
 Every dog naturally sheds skin, but dandruff appears when this process becomes unbalanced.
 It often points to dry skin, allergies, parasites, or even deeper health problems.
-Rumi, my retriever.
-One chilly winter, I thought skipping her usual moisturising rinse would be fine.
-Within a week, her golden coat lost its shine, and I started spotting tiny white flakes on her blanket.
-That was my first real lesson in how sensitive a dog’s skin can be.
+I have a dog named Rumi.
+During a cold winter, I thought it would be okay for her to skip her normal moisturizing rinse.
+Her golden coat lost its shine in about a week, and I began to see tiny white flakes on her bed.
+That taught me the hard way how sensitive a dog’s skin can be.

 Normal Shedding vs Dog Dandruff